 It is quite difficult to tell whether your baby is awake or asleep.
-They may be moving but will mostly be quiet and still.
+They will start to show brief 'alert' periods as they get closer to 30 weeks.

 Let your baby have periods of undisturbed sleep.
 Try not to wake your baby if they appear to be sleeping.
 Protect your baby's eyes from the light and try to avoid loud noise.
 Your baby will like to hear your voice if you speak softly.